-LINK Unlimited, Chicago’s oldest educational and mentoring organization, was founded in 1966, the same year Dr. Martin Luther King, Jr. visited Chicago and was greeted with great hostility and contempt.
+LINK Unlimited Scholars was founded in 1966, the same year Dr. Martin Luther King, Jr. visited Chicago and was greeted with great hostility and contempt.
 The hostile response to Dr. King’s hopeful message led John and Carolyn Parmer to search for their role in making Dr. King’s dream of equality and justice a reality.

 The Parmer’s chose to mentor an African American child through four years of high school.
 The couple soon enlisted their friends to do the same.
 Today LINK continues the Parmer’s pursuit of civic justice by addressing the educational crisis of economically-disadvantaged African American youth in the Chicago area.
 LINK realizes the couple’s dream by providing access to a quality education at a private, college preparatory high school.

-While at Holy Angels parish on Chicago’s Southside, Fr.
-Tom Swade meets John & Carolyn Parmer who offer to pay the tuition of a student attending De La Salle High School.
-Richard Smith becomes the first LINK Unlimited scholar.
+While at Holy Angels parish on Chicago’s Southside, John & Carolyn Parmer offer to pay the tuition of a student attending De La Salle High School.
+Richard Smith becomes the first LINK scholar.

-Janice Crockett and Audrey Pickens are the first female students admitted into LINK Unlimited.
+Janice Crockett and Audrey Pickens are the first female students admitted into LINK.